Spontaneous generation of spin current from the vacuum by strong electric fields: Canonical operator formalism under external fields

-{\it Canonical operator formalism under external fields.}---\ We discuss spin current generation from the vacuum by the external electric field $A_{\mu}$ by explicitly evaluating a vacuum expectation value of a spin current operator at $t \to \infty$ on the basis of the canonical operator formalism under external fields (see, e.g., Ref.~\cite{tan09}).
+We discuss spin current generation from the vacuum by the external electric field $A_{\mu}$ (\ref{eq2}) by explicitly evaluating a vacuum expectation value of a spin current operator at $t \to \infty$ on the basis of the canonical operator formalism under external fields (see, e.g., Ref.~\cite{tan09}).

 To this end, we first expand the field operator $\hat{\psi}$ as

 Here, ${\bm p}$ and $s$ label canonical momentum and spin, respectively.
 We also introduced the mode functions $U_{{\bm p},s},V_{{\bm p},s}$ which are two independent solutions of the Dirac equation in the momentum space